iLearner/x2go/README.md

         cd /home/linaro/EDX
         python3 execute edxPRE fixes edx

-8)  At this point the installation will fail when running "edx", trying to make sure NGINX is started.
+NOTE: At this point the installation will stop on the "libblas.so.3gf" issue.
-    A reboot will fix this, so reboot and re-run "edx".

-        sudo reboot
-        cd /home/linaro/EDX
-        python3 execute edx
+      Until this issue is fixed, the remainder steps will still have to be tested.

 9)  At this point, one more failure will hapend when the installation runs "apparmor_parser" on the "loading code sandbox profile" task, because of an issue with warnings.
 My fix for this is